sunfounder/arduino_starter_kit/docs/source/18_photoresistor.rst

     :width: 500
     :align: center

-13. Finally, connect the negative terminal of the breadboard to the GND pin on the R3 board with a jumper wire.
+13. Finally, connect the negative terminal of the breadboard to the GND pin on the Arduino Uno R3 with a jumper wire.

 .. image:: img/17_light_alarm.png